-If the Chief Compliance Officer judges it necessary for the protection of DCI Group's interests, he/she can ask for an undertaking of confidentiality to be signed by Employees who may be required to assist him/her in the scope of the report investigation.
+- 23 ask for an undertaking of confidentiality to be signed by Employees who may be required to assist him/her in the scope of the report investigation.

 At the end of the report investigation, the Chief Compliance Officer establishes an enquiry report which presents his/her conclusions with regard to the existence of behaviour or situations which are contrary to these Guidelines and establishes as far as possible the responsibilities of the persons involved.